shohirose/basic-cfd3/README.md

 The problem is solved by using the finie difference method.
 The following Riemann solvers are implemented:

-- Steger-Warming Riemann Solver (Flux vector splitting scheme)
+- Steger-Warming Riemann solver (Flux vector splitting scheme)
+- Roe Riemann solver (Flux difference splitting scheme)

 For time integration, the explicit Euler scheme is used.
 No-flow boundary condition is imposed for left and right boundaries.